Trump's takeover of Washington law enforcement begins as National Guard troops arrive

 The law allows Trump to take over the D.C. police for up to 30 days, though White House press secretary Karoline Leavitt suggested it could last longer as authorities later “reevaluate and reassess."
 Extending federal control past that time would require Congressional approval, something likely tough to achieve in the face of Democratic resistance.

-About 850 federal law enforcement officers were deployed in Washington on Monday and arrested 23 people overnight, Leavitt said.
-The charges, she said, included gun and drug crimes, drunk driving, subway fare evasion and homicide.
+About 850 officers and agents fanned out across Washington on Monday and arrested 23 people overnight, Leavitt said.
+The charges, she said, included homicide, drunk driving, gun and drug crimes and subway fare evasion.
+She didn't immediately provide further information on the arrests.

-The U.S. Park Police has also removed 70 homeless encampments.
-People who were living in them can leave, go to a homeless shelter or go into drug addiction treatment, Leavitt said.
-Those who refuse could face fines or jail time.

 The city and Trump have had a bumpy relationship